dynamsoft-docs/label-recognition-docs/parameters/structure-and-interfaces-of-parameters.md

 - TextArea.TailModuleRatio

 ## Parameter template files assignment rules
-When setting parameters through a JSON template, Dynamsoft Barcode Reader will process the template according to the following rules:
+When setting parameters through a JSON template, Dynamsoft Label Recognition will process the template according to the following rules:
 - Parameters not defined in `LabelRecognitionParameter`/`ReferenceRegion`/`TextArea` will be filled with default values
 - `TextArea` is automatically split into multiple settings for a single barcode format, for example: